os-chip-design/chip-design-intro/README.md

 #### Lab 2

-- SiliWiz drawing and simulation
+- All exercises from [SiliWiz](https://tinytapeout.com/siliwiz/), draw and simulate transistors and an invertor

 ### Lecture 3: Verilog (MS)